Last updated on November 2nd, 2024 at 07:45 pm

 While picking out our stops, Traverse City, of course, HAD to be on the list.
 That’s because Traverse City is a fun lake town with a young vibe and tons of libations to be tried.

-So to try out as many as possible, as slowly and safely as possible, we next decided we wanted to find a fun way to get around to a bunch of these spots that didn’t involve us driving and would perhaps throw some activity into our day.
+So, to try out as many as possible, as slowly and safely as possible, we next decided to find a fun way to get around to a bunch of these spots that didn’t involve us driving and would perhaps add some activity to our day.

 When I went into the visitor center, I learned about a few biking Traverse City wine tours.
 I thought that was a neat idea and an excellent opportunity to try tons of different local beverages while also getting in a great workout!
 Win-win, am I right?!